gabriel-azion/doc-studies-mocks/blogposts/local-dev/en.md

 For scenarios with edge firewall functions, you simply need to pass the `--firewall` flag alongside the command.
 This feature enriches your capabilities of testing and examining firewall functions before integrating them into the live product.

-### Key Benefits of Local Testing with Azion CLI's:
+### Key Benefits of Local Development with Azion CLI's:

 *   Error prevention: test new features or modifications before they go live, reducing the risk of introducing mistakes to the production system.
 *   Improved debugging: debug code more effectively and quickly in a controlled environment.